24 Best Bug Tracking Tools in 2026

 A bug tracking tool is a type of project management tool for software development.

-Bug tracking tools help manage bugs and issues during the application lifecycle, from internal QA to user acceptance testing and production.
+These tools help manage bugs and issues during the application lifecycle, from internal QA to user acceptance testing and production.

 In short: they help you maintain quality and save time from the get-go.